 Cool mist humidifiers can help ease allergies for dogs as well as help with snoring and dry eyes.
 Cool mist humidifiers also disperse a cool breeze that is comforting for canines.

-Turns out simpler is better when you’re looking for a humidifier for your dog.
+It turns out “simpler is better” when you’re looking for a humidifier for your dog.

-You don’t want the bells and whistles like a essential oils and ultra quiet operation.
+You don’t want the bells and whistles like essential oils and ultra-quiet operation that are actually high pitched for dogs.

 You just need something that adds a cool mist to the air and filters it in the process.